 "We are proud to be recognized by the EPA for the commitment to building energy efficient homes and our partnership with Energy Star and will continue to do so into the future,” said John Hall, Design and Building Technology Manager for Habitat.

 In addition to our work as a certified ENERGY STAR partner, we also follow LEED standards when building our homes.
 We've also taken on special green building projects, including building a net-zero home and a larger project with the University of Minnesota.
 This larger project involves the construction and comparison of an ENERGY STAR V3 home, an OptiMN home, and a Monopath home.
 The end goal of the project is to have proven technology and structures that can improve durability, energy efficiency, and air quality over a conventional home.

-"Our work in sustainablility has multiple favorable outcomes by reducing costs for our families, maintaining a longlasting housing stock, and reducing energy consumption overall," said Chad Bouley, Vice President of Homebuilding at Twin Cities Habitat.
+"Our work in sustainability has multiple favorable outcomes by reducing costs for our families, maintaining a long lasting housing stock, and reducing energy consumption overall," said Chad Bouley, Vice President of Homebuilding at Twin Cities Habitat.
 "We strive to be on the leading edge of practical and innovative building designs and techniques."